 Rutgers, The State University of New Jersey

 New Brunswick, NJ 08901-8520

-Dr. Barbara O'Neill holds the rank of Professor II at the Rutgers School of Environmental and Biological Sciences, and is Rutgers Cooperative Extension's Extension Specialist in Financial Resource Management.
+Dr. Barbara O'Neill is a Distinguished Professor at the Rutgers School of Environmental and Biological Sciences, and is Rutgers Cooperative Extension's Extension Specialist in Financial Resource Management.
 From August 1978 to June 2004, she was Family and Consumer Sciences Educator in Sussex County, N.J. and taught over 1,100 classes and speaking engagements to over 24,000 adult learners.
 She is also project director for the national Cooperative Extension basic investing program, Investing for Your Future.
 Dr. O'Neill is a prolific writer and has written over 1,500 consumer newspaper articles and over 100 articles for academic journals, conference proceedings, and other professional publications.
 She is a certified financial planner (CFP), chartered retirement planning counselor (CRPC), accredited financial counselor (AFC), certified housing counselor (CHC), and certified in family and consumer sciences (CFCS).
 Dr. O'Neill has held various leadership roles in state and national professional associations and served as president of the Association for Financial Counseling and Planning Education (AFCPE) in 2003.
 She is the author of two trade books, Saving on a Shoestring and Investing on a Shoestring, and co-author of Money Talk: A Financial Guide for Women.
 She has also written three financial case study textbooks, an online Guidebook to Help Late Savers Prepare for Retirement, and six book chapters.
 Dr. O'Neill received her Ph.D. in family financial management in 1995 from Virginia Tech and holds a master's degree in consumer economics from Cornell University and a B.S. in home economics education from the State University of New York at Oneonta.